tkeffer/weert-js/README.md

 # WeeRT
-A real-time logging and display server, using Node, Express, and InfluxDB
+A real-time logging and display server, using Node, Express, and InfluxDB.

+EXPERIMENTAL!

+In particular, none of the installation has been automated.

 ## Installing the server